Azure/azure-media-migration/migrationTool/README.md

 - The identity used to migrate must have the role ['Key Vault Secrets Officer'](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations) on the key vault used to store the keys.
 If the key vault is not using Azure RBAC then you will have to create an Access policy giving secrets management permission to the identity used.

-- In case, if you are using Service Principal, please make sure that the Service Prinicipal:-
+- In case, if you are using Service Principal, please make sure that the Service Principal:-

     - Should have 'Contributor' role on the Azure Media Services account being migrated.
     - Should have ['Storage Blob Data Contributor'](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) for the source and the destination storage accounts.